Hikers Walking Through Rain with Mountains

 This post contains affiliate links.
 This means I may get a commission if you buy/book something I’ve linked to.
 I only ever recommend things I have used or would use myself.

-So 3 nights comes to $234pp if you live in New Zealand, or $330pp if you’re visiting from overseas.
+So 3 nights come to $276 per person if you live in New Zealand, or $390 if you’re visiting from overseas.

 The walk takes four days, and there are no cheaper alternatives like camp sites.
-There is a more bougie and expensive alternative with more amenities if you want to join the Ultimate Hikers group, and this costs a mere $2,500 and $4,000 per person.
-The price includes transport, meals, and lodges with way more amenities than the regular huts, but it’s still extreme.
+There is a more bougie and expensive alternative with more amenities if you want to join the Ultimate Hikers group, and this costs a mere $2,750 to $6,690 per person.
+The price includes transport, meals, and lodges with way more amenities than the regular huts, but it’s still extremely expensive.

 Unfortunately, the bookings are very limited so there’s no guarantee you’ll get one on the dates you want.
 (Or at all!)

-The website actually crashed this year because so many people tried to reserve their spot as soon as the booking site opened.
+The website actually crashed in 2023 and again in 2024 because so many people tried to reserve their spot as soon as the booking site opened.

 Wooden hut with the morning sun shining on the mountains

-Your best bet is to have your browser open and ready to go as soon as the booking portal opens, usually sometime in June or July.
-I went as a group of 6 and securing a booking for all of us was particularly challenging.
-3 of us all tried to book as soon as the page opened, and only 1 of us was successful!
+Your best bet is to have your browser open and ready to go as soon as the booking portal opens, usually sometime in July.
+I went with a group of friends and there were 6 of us in total, so securing a booking for all of us was particularly challenging.
+We had 3 of us on standby ready to book as soon as the page opened, and only 1 of us was successful (me)!
 So it’s helpful to be flexible and set up several tabs with different date selections so you can test the availability of each before every spot gets snapped up.

 Hikers outside Milford Track Clinton Hut